enkidevs/curriculum/react/intermediary/props-iii/README.md

 description: More strategies for dealing with common issues with props

 insights:
-  - react-clone-elements-in-react
+  - react-react-clone-elements-in-react
-  - react-shallow-compare-in-react
+  - react-react-shallow-compare-in-react
-  - shallow-compare-in-function-components
+  - react-shallow-compare-in-function-components
-  - shortcut-for-transferring-props
+  - react-shortcut-for-transferring-props
-  - use-proptypes-on-stateless-components
+  - react-use-proptypes-on-stateless-components